Finlayson's cave bat: Description

 A small microbat, weighing 3 to 7 grams with a forearm length of 30 to 37 millimetres.
 The fur at the back is dark brown, the ventral side is a lighter shade.
 The brown of the dorsal side becomes blackish in parts and is tinged with red, the colour of the skin is also very dark.
 The bare parts of the face and the wing membranes are dark in colour.
 The face is typically unadorned, lacking distinguishing features, and they superficially resemble many of the species of the genus.
 The glans penis is pointed toward the end and rod-shaped.

 The measurements of V. finlaysoni for the head and body combined are 34 to 46 mm, forearm precisely 29.8 to 36.7 mm, tail 31 to 42 mm long, and the ear from the notch to tip is 9 to 13 mm; the average weight is 4.3 g for a measured range of 2.8 to 6.3 grams.

 The penis morphology and reddish colour of the fur distinguish Vespadelus finlaysoni from similar species.
 Resembling the northern species Vespadelus caurinus, this species is however larger and their range does not intersect.

 The flight of the species is fluttery and rapid, sharply turning as it forages over water.

 Biology

 Vespadelus finlaysoni form colonies that occupy caves or cavities with rocky terrain, and will take residence in abandoned mining operations.
 They forage for prey near water.
 They may be observed cohabiting with other bats, species of Saccolaimus (sheathtail bats), or with the ghost bat Macroderma gigas which also known to prey on this bat.

 The species reproduces with single or twin births.
 The maternal season is most of the year in the north of the range, becoming restricted in the south to November to December.
-The bats are insectgivorous.
+The bats are insectivorous.